 Victoria was elected to Parliament for the first time in 2015.
 In doing so she became the first female Member of Parliament to represent the Banbury constituency.
-Since her election (and subsequent re-elections in 2017 and 2019), she has been a vocal champion for our area and tirelessly campaigned on several local issues from the reinstatement of obstetric-led maternity provision at the Horton Hospital and for fresh investment to make the hospital fit for the future to fairer funding for North Oxfordshire’s schools, HS2 and improved transport links including a solution for the London Road crossing in Bicester.
+Since her election (and subsequent re-elections in 2017 and 2019), she has been a vocal champion for our area and has campaigned on several local issues from the fresh investment for the Horton, fairer funding for North Oxfordshire’s schools, HS2 and improved transport links including a solution for the London Road crossing in Bicester.

 In Parliament, as well as representing her constituents, she has helped organise ongoing national campaigns – Singing for Syrians and the Great British Spring Clean and helped found the All-Party Parliamentary Group on Baby Loss, working will colleagues to break the silence around baby loss and improve bereavement care for affected parents.

-In February 2020 Victoria was appointed Parliamentary Under Secretary of State at the Department for Environment and Rural Affairs (DEFRA) with responsibility for food, fisheries, and farming.
+In September 2021 Victoria was appointed Minster of State at the Department for Environment and Rural Affairs (DEFRA) with responsibility for food, fisheries, and farming.